One of the most important security features used today are

 US export controls are now managed by EAR (Export Administration Regulations).
 They are no longer governed by ITAR.

 There is also a step-by-step guide for configuring PGP on Linux available at http://mercury.chem.pitt.edu/~angel/LinuxFocus/English/November1997/article7.html.
 It was written for the international version of PGP, but is easily adaptable to the United States version.
 You may also need a patch for some of the latest versions of Linux; the patch is available at ftp://metalab.unc.edu/pub/Linux/apps/crypto.

-There is a project working on a free re-implementation of pgp with open source.
+There is a project maintaining a free re-implementation of pgp with open source.
 GnuPG is a complete and free replacement for PGP.
 Because it does not use IDEA or RSA it can be used without any restrictions.
-GnuPG is nearly in compliance with OpenPGP.
+GnuPG is in compliance with OpenPGP.
 See the GNU Privacy Guard web page for more information: http://www.gnupg.org/.

 More information on cryptography can be found in the RSA cryptography FAQ, available at http://www.rsa.com/rsalabs/newfaq/.
 Here you will find information on such terms as "Diffie-Hellman", "public-key cryptography", "digital certificates", etc.